Immunization Orientation and Competency Verification Procedure for Non-VDH Employee Vaccinators

 In order for EMS providers to support VDH vaccination clinics, according to §54.1-3408 of the Code of Virginia, they must:

-- Be individually approved by their agency Operational Medical Director (OMD) as a vaccinator
+- Be individually approved by their agency Operational Medical Director (OMD) as a vaccinator, and

 The Virginia EMS Agency, where the EMS provider is affiliated, shall provide confirmation to VDH that the provider meets the requirements above.
-Virginia EMS providers supporting VDH vaccination clinics must complete the VDH Procedures for Evaluating Immunization Knowledge and Skills for Vaccinators listed below.
-Virginia EMS Agencies are encouraged to use VDH Procedures for Evaluating Immunization Knowledge and Skills for Vaccinators for their vaccination program and closed POD vaccination efforts.
+Virginia EMS providers supporting VDH vaccination clinics must complete the VDH Procedures for Evaluating Immunization Knowledge and Skills Assessment Checklist for Vaccinators listed below; these procedures are encouraged to be used for their vaccination program and closed POD vaccination efforts.

 MRC volunteers that are EMS providers can ONLY provide vaccinations under the direction of their EMS Agency and OMD as outlined above.
 MRC coordinators will NOT be responsible for managing EMS providers as MRC volunteers.